Mikk

 The 5-Step Algorithm

-Seed — find the entry points
+Seed — find entry points

 Mikk matches your task description against function names, descriptions, and module intents stored in mikk.lock.json.